arangodb/docs-hugo/site/content/3.12/components/tools/arangodump/examples.md

 ```

 To restrict the dump to just specific collections, use the `--collection` option.
-It can be specified multiple times if required:
+You can specify it multiple times if required:

 ```
 arangodump --collection myusers --collection myvalues --output-directory "dump"
 ```

-To exclude specific collections from the dump, use the `--filter-collection` option.
+To exclude specific collections from the dump, use the `--ignore-collection`
-It can be specified multiple times if required:
+option instead:

 ```
 arangodump --ignore-collection myusers --ignore-collection myvalues --output-directory "dump"